Jail (2021 film)

-Jail is a 2021 Indian Tamil-language crime film written and directed by G. Vasanthabalan.
+Jail is a 2021 Indian Tamil-language action crime film written and directed by G. Vasanthabalan.
 The film is produced by Sridharan Mariathasan under the production banner of Krikes Cine Creations.
-The film stars G. V. Prakash Kumar, with debutante Abarnathi.
+The film stars G. V. Prakash Kumar and debutante Abarnathi, while Pasanga Pandi, Nandhan Ram, Radhika Sarathkumar, and Ravi Mariya play supporting roles.
 Prakash Kumar also composed music for the film which was edited by Raymond Derrick Crasta.
 The film was released on 9 December 2021.

 Plot

 Three childhood friends get thrown out of their village under the guise of resettlement.
 In addition to adjusting to the new reality, they must fight for their rights and strive hard to make a living.

 Production

 In 2018, it was announced that G. V. Prakash would act under the direction of Vasanthabalan.
 Prakash started his career as composer with Vasanthabalan's film Veyil (2006).
 Abarnathi, who rose to fame with the reality series Enga Veetu Mapillai, made her cinematic debut as actress with this film.

 Soundtrack

 The soundtrack was composed by G. V. Prakash Kumar.
 Dhanush and Aditi Rao Hydari sang one song for the film.